pydantic/pydantic-ai/docs/testing-evals.md

     assert forecast == 'The forecast is: Rainy with a chance of sun'
 ```

-1. We define a function `call_weather_forecast` that will be called by `FunctionModel` in place of the LLM, this function has access to the list of [`Message`][pydantic_ai.messages.Message]s that make up the run, and [`AgentInfo`][pydantic_ai.models.function.AgentInfo] which contains information about the agent and the function tools and return tools.
+1. We define a function `call_weather_forecast` that will be called by `FunctionModel` in place of the LLM, this function has access to the list of [`Message`][pydantic_ai.messages.ModelMessage]s that make up the run, and [`AgentInfo`][pydantic_ai.models.function.AgentInfo] which contains information about the agent and the function tools and return tools.
 2. Our function is slightly intelligent in that it tries to extract a date from the prompt, but just hard codes the location.
 3. We use [`FunctionModel`][pydantic_ai.models.function.FunctionModel] to replace the agent's model with our custom function.